Last week, we introduced the Norwegian Alphabet.

 Absence of colon after the vowel indicates a short vowel.

-To visualize the difference between short and long vowels, imagine that you are holding an elastic band in your hands.
+To visualize the difference between short and long vowels, imagine that you are holding a rubber band in your hands.
 When the vowel is short, you give a little stretch to the band and it pops quickly back.
 When the vowel is long, you stretch the band as long as you can, at least one second.

 Take your time when pronouncing long vowels: